chensar6/chensar6.github.io/_pages/dndposts.md

 horizontal: false
 ---

-This page is under constru_ction but will soon be populated with D&D resources for those playing in the group I am DMing.
+This page is under construction but will soon be populated with D&D resources for those playing in the group I am DMing.

 <!-- pages/dndposts.md -->
 <div class="projects">